YiqinZhang/PatientGateway/README.md

 Main branch: release ready code.

 Module branches: module branches to add and implement new feature.
-After passing the test, merged into the main brach.
+After passing the test, merged into the main branch.